simul/simul.github.io/faq.md

 The sun/moon is too big/small
 ---------------------------------
 Try altering the sun and/or moon diameter setting in the sky layer, or if you have "Adjust Sun Radius" ticked on the trueSKY object, then adjusting the radiance of the sun will change it's radius.
+In 4.2a versions, altering the Radius Arc Minutes will change the size of the Moon as visualised from the Earths surface, and can be found in the sequence actor.

 Lighting